Call it the Dog Bowl. Westminster show's canine athletes get their piece of Super Bowl weekend

 “He's always exciting — he does ridiculous things,” she said as he intermittently leaped into her arms during what was ostensibly down time between agility runs Saturday.
 “We have fun, regardless what happens.”

-While some dogs are steered to agility to burn off energy, the sport helps others come out of their shell.
+While some dogs do agility to burn off energy, the sport helps others come out of their shell.
 Tully, a lanky, shaggy, mostly-Labradoodle mix, used to be “afraid of the world” but now is excited to go to agility classes and competitions, owner Carla Rash said.

+Saturday's canine competitors were a spectrum of dogdom, from a great Dane to a seven-pound (0.9-kg) papillion, and they included such lesser-known breeds as a large Munsterlander and a Danish-Swedish farmdog.

+There are no cash prizes at Westminster, but the agility and obedience winners each get to direct a $5,000 donation to a training club or the American Kennel Club Humane Fund.

-Saturday's events also featured various demonstrations, among them Westminster's first go at flyball, a canine relay race.
-Dogs run down a line of jumps, grab a tennis ball and speed back to the starting line, where a teammate then takes off.
+The show also featured Westminster's first demonstration of flyball, a canine relay race that involves retrieving a ball.

-“It's a lot of organized chaos,” Hillary Brown said with a chuckle after competing with her Boston terrier, Paxil, and his teammates: a standard poodle, a border collie and a whippet-border collie mix.
-Their squad, Clean Break, is based in York, Pennsylvania.
+“It's a lot of organized chaos,” Hillary Brown said with a chuckle after competing with her Boston terrier, Paxil.
+His teammates on a York, Pennsylvania-based squad called Clean Break are a standard poodle, a border collie and a whippet-border collie mix.

 “It's a blast.
 The dogs love it,” Brown said.